zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

   * *export TF_VAR_ARC_DC_SUBSCRIPTION*='Azure Arc Data Controller Azure subscription ID'
   * *export TF_VAR_ARC_DC_RG*='Azure resource group where all future Azure Arc resources will be deployed'
   * *export TF_VAR_ARC_DC_REGION*='Azure location where the Azure Arc Data Controller resource will be created in Azure' (Currently, supported regions supported are eastus, eastus2, centralus, westus2, westeurope, southeastasia)
+  * *export TF_VAR_deploy_SQLMI='Boolean that sets whether or not to deploy SQL Managed Instance, for this data controller only scenario we leave it set to false (set to true or false)'

     > **Note: If you are running in a PowerShell environment, to set the Terraform environment variables, use the _Set-Item -Path env:_ prefix (see example below)**